phpfunk/phpfunk.github.com/about/readme.md

 I expect that if you take the work, you own the work.
 If you are having issues, let's talk.
 I will not micromanage.
 I expect you to deliver what you say you will in the timeframe you agreed to.

 ### Problem Solving
-The last thing I want is for me to just solve problems for you.
+We will solve problems together.
+I will not solve your problems for you.
 It doesn't benefit you or me.
-I want to help you find ways to solve your own problems.
 When you come to me with a problem I am likely going to ask you 'Well, what do you think?'.
 This isn't because I don't have an opinion, it's because I want to hear yours.
 I want you to make mistakes and find the right path.
-We will solve problems together.
+I will help you find the tools & skillsets you need to solve problems.

 ### Conflict Resolution
 Let's be honest, conflicts happen.
 Even with best intentions, they happen.
 When conflicts between people arise I will not solve this problem for you.
 Again, I will help you solve the problem and give you the right tools to feel ready to have the right conversation, but I will not speak for you.
 I have and I will be a 3rd party in conflict resolution when needed.